 I didn’t want to write this article.
-I’ve sat on the topic for two weeks now, staring at the headline I typed on my laptop, wondering if I had any right to write about this topic at all.
+I thought about the topic for two weeks, staring at the headline, wondering if I had any right to write about this topic at all.

 You see, up until two weeks ago it was easy to claim I was a leader.
 I showed up everyday, encouraged people, did my job, watched the bottom line, did normal bosslike things.

 Looking back, it was easy to practice leadership skills when there were no hardships.

 But as I sit here writing, COVID-19 has put the economy is in a severe and sudden downturn, my office is closed and my entire staff are working from home, I’ve had to think about layoffs, I stress constantly about incoming leads and projects, I can’t talk to my team face-to-face other than on video calls, and I find myself struggling with my own inner anger, fear and I’ll admit—moment of tears.

 I wake up asking myself how will I find the courage to lead the company through this.
 How will I navigate a team of people through something I myself have never navigated?
 Will the core values that my leadership is based upon stand up to the biggest enemy of all—fear?

 Here’s the thing about leadership: If I give up on those values now when they are most needed and hardest to stand by, then everything I’ve done or said up to this point is a sham.
 I’ll be as faux as vegan leather pants.

 I guess I’m writing this as much to motivate others as I am to remind myself of what I need to do.
 Leadership and the values that support it can’t come and go when it’s hard, they have to be a constant thing that you do, no matter what.